5 Fertility Questions You Always Wanted to Ask

 In vitro fertilization (IVF) is another common fertility treatment which requires the removal of eggs.
 The eggs are then injected with semen in a lab.
 If fertilization occurs, the embryo is inserted into the uterus.

 IVF allows donor eggs to be fertilized using sperm from a partner.
 The fertilized embryo is then transferred to the woman’s uterus.
-While there are further options, the above are the most common.
+While there are further options, like in vitro fertilization mexico, the above are the most common.

 Q: Are there things that a guy does that can reduce sperm count?